deltachat-bot/bot-pages/quickstart.md

 ## Installing dependencies

-Now that we have a virtual environment active for testing, let's install the dependencies we need to create our bot:
+Now that we have a virtual environment active for testing, let's install `deltabot-cli`, a high-level bot framework library that simplifies writing bots and will speed up the development:

 ```sh
 pip install deltabot-cli
 ```

-**NOTE:** `deltabot-cli` is a high-level bot framework library that simplifies writing bots and speeds the development process.

 ## Creating a Python script file